triflicacid/py-logic/README.md

 A basic logic application in Python

 Supports the following:
-- Create basic logic formulae
+- Create basic logic formulae.
-- Parse basic logic formulae
+- Parse basic logic formulae.
-- Create truth tables for formulae
+- Create truth tables for formulae.
-- Evaluate formulae
+- Evaluate formulae.
+- Convert propositions to CNF and DNF.

 The following will be implemented:
-- Tautology detection via resolution
+- Tautology detection via resolution and/or simple tableau.

 ## Parsing
 Formulae are in the form: `<lit/group> [[!]<op> <lit/group>]` where